 If you have to claim in a new for old policy, you’ll get the money you need for a brand new replacement of the item – or a similar item if the original is no longer available – even if what you had before was old and worn.
 With an indemnity policy, you receive less for items as they age.
 This is why new for old policies are generally more expensive.

 It’s a good idea to make sure you get enough cover for your belongings.
 If you are underinsured, you won’t get the money you need to replace your things if they are damaged or destroyed.
-You can head here to find out more about getting the right cover for your contents.

 What you’re covered for